 Consider working with a career coach to develop these communication and self-advocacy skills.
 My friend and colleague, Darcy Eikenberg, has some free career visibility tools that are worth a look.
 Her two-minute "bragging without gagging" video has some specific tips to try.

-There's a time for formal presentation of your job achievements; that's covered in the Build Your Case module of the Ready to Ask Master Class.
+There's a time for formal presentation of your job achievements; that's covered in the Build Your Case section of Pay Raise Prep School's training.
 What we're talking about here are informal communications to fill in the gaps throughout the year.

 I like this self-promotion advice from Bonnie Marcus, writing for Forbes: